Are you looking for ways to entertain the kids? We have compiled a list of the very best activities and things to do on the Gold Coast with kids.

 VISIT THE PLAYGROUNDS

-No matter where you travel if you have young children, a playground is the most economical and sometimes the best attraction you can offer kids.
+No matter where you are located if you have young children, a playground is the most economical and sometimes the best attraction you can offer kids on the Gold Coast.
 If you have some downtime or want to enjoy a picnic in a park or time by the beach, you will be sure to find a playground nearby.
-Scattered all along the coast you’ll find a playground with a pirate theme at Palm Beach, an all-accessible playground at Kurrawa Broadbeach, Justins Park overlooking the beautiful Burleigh Heads beach, and Labrador’s Harley Park giving access to not only a playground but a swimming area as well.
+Scattered over the Gold Coast, you’ll find various playgrounds with sometimes different themes.
+A pirate-themed playground is located at Palm Beach, and an all-accessible playground can be found at Kurrawa Broadbeach.
+Justins Park overlooks the beautiful Burleigh Heads beach, and Labrador’s Harley Park gives visitors access to not only a playground but a swimming area as well.

 VISIT THE WILDLIFE

 Whether your preference is to see cute, cuddly, scaly or feathered, there is something for everyone at Currumbin Wildlife Sanctuary.
 You will get up close to the well-known Australian natives and meet others that you may not have seen before.
 Travel around the widespread sanctuary on a miniature locomotive which stops at popular stations allowing you to see the animal enclosures and show with little effort.
 With so many animals to see, shows to entertain you, and fun things to do at Currumbin Wildlife it is advised to arrive early.
 The sanctuary comes alive at 8.00 am with lorikeet feeding near the main entrance.
-From then on plan your day around the many shows, (the wild skies free flight bird show is a must!) and animals you want to see.
-For when the kids need a change of pace, follow the Gruffalo trail, an interactive path that allows you to spot the characters from the popular Julia Donaldson book.
-Throughout the day meet the Gruffalo in person near the Wild Burgers café, and have a play in the enclosed playground while stopping for lunch.
-For those who want to get up close and personal to native Australian animals, there are many opportunities throughout the park, feed the kangaroos, hold a snake, meet a koala, and of course one of the most well-known daily attractions is the lorikeet feeding at the start and end of the day.
+From then on, plan your day around the many shows, (the wild skies free flight bird show is a must!) and animals you want to see.
+For when the kids need a change of pace, stop at the Wild Island Adventure Splash zone.
+A place for kids up to the age of 12 to run wild in an open playground and cool off underwater jets and tipping buckets.

 Can you even say you have been to the Gold Coast if you have not visited at least one if not all the theme parks?
-With all these Gold Coast attractions for families located in one place and boasting the most theme parks than in any other state, you could call the Gold Coast, Australia’s entertainment hub.
-At the Village Roadshow parks, you can meet your favourite superhero or looney tune character at Movie World, see some cute, playful and luminous marine life at Sea World, cool off at Wet and Wild’s mega water park and get up close and personal with Australian farm animals at Paradise Country.
-The choices don’t end there; Dreamworld has the biggest thrill rides, many animal experiences, (tiger island is a firm favourite) dedicated kid’s area, plus all ticket holders receive entry into the adjoining Whitewater World.
-You’ll find more information about the Gold Coast theme parks HERE.
+Without a doubt, the theme parks are one of the most popular family attractions on the Gold Coast.
+With all these Gold Coast attractions for families located in one place and boasting the most theme parks than in any other state, you could call the Gold Coast Australia’s entertainment hub.
+Meet your favourite superhero or looney tune character at Movie World.
+See some cute, playful, and luminous marine life at Sea World.
+Cool off at Wet and Wild’s mega water park and get up close and personal with Australian farm animals at Paradise Country.
+The choices don’t end there; Dreamworld has the biggest thrill rides, many animal experiences, (tiger island is a firm favourite) dedicated kid’s area, plus all ticket holders receive an entry into the adjoining Whitewater World.

 VISIT THE FARMS

 For a change of pace, there are many local working farms around the Gold Coast district that are open to the public.
+The farms can sometimes be overlooked by the glitz and glamour of other activities, but they are one of the best family things to do on the Gold Coast.
 Take a working farm tour on Sundays at Freeman’s organic farm while you stock up on fresh produce and listen to great tunes from a live musician.
-For those animal lovers the Historic Rivermill may be the perfect place to visit.
+For those animal lovers, the Historic Rivermill may be the perfect place to visit.
 After a leisurely meal in the café feed the local farm animals or pop down to the river to admire the many turtles and ducks that call this beautiful place home.
 Not far over the border is Tropical Fruit World, known for its delectable fruit and an overall fun day out with the family, and Farm and Co Kingscliff where you can travel home with a bunch of sunflowers and deliciously fresh food.

 VISIT THE FUN ATTRACTIONS

 There is no shortage of family-friendly Gold Coast experiences with fun around every corner and something to keep every member of the family interested.
-Surfers Paradise is the place to visit to challenge your senses and mind in a maze-like world at Infinity.
+There are many fun things to do in Surfers Paradise such as Infinity; a maze-like world that will challenge your senses.
 You will be astounded at Ripley’s Believe It or Not, and if you want to see a 360-degree view of the Gold Coast venture to the SkyPoint observation deck in the Q1 building.
 For those who love sports experience the thrill of indoor skydiving at iFLY Gold Coast or venture up the highway to tee off at Topgolf where the fun is accumulating points by hitting your ball into several targets.

 VISIT OTHER SWIMMING AREAS

-For calm waterways or a change of pace from the crashing waves, there are swimming lagoons at Southport Broadwater Parklands, Labrador and Paradise Point.
+There are many cheap things to do on the Gold Coast, and one of those to take advantage of is the swimming lagoons at Southport Broadwater Parklands, Labrador and Paradise Point.
+These calm waterways offer a change of pace from the crashing waves of the Gold Coast beaches.
 Southport Parklands also has popular man-made rock pools that are perfect for younger kids, or if you are searching for the natural kind check out Currumbin rock pools around 40 minutes from Surfers Paradise.

 LIKE THIS PIN?
 PIN IT!